Frequently Asked Questions about Gateway Pacific Terminal

 While independent studies have shown that declines in the local population are due to natural factors rather than industrial activity, we are committed to avoiding or minimizing effects on the herring and its marine environment.
 As part of the environmental review, we are studying a series of design and operational issues to do just that.
 For example, when a structure is built over water, its shade can inhibit the growth of plants and small animals.
 To ensure that the maximum amount of light reaches the water beneath the wharf, we tracked sunlight and artificial light penetration, mapped the shadow pattern beneath the wharf and aligned it to maximize the amount of natural light reaching the water.

 Q: Will vessels travelling overseas bring invasive species into our waters?

 A: To prevent any non-native species from entering our shores and causing potential damage to marine life, vessels will be required to discharge their ballast water at least 200 miles off shore and will be government inspected at the company’s expense—something not required at other ports.

 Q: How will the project’s environmental effects be evaluated?

-A: The project will undergo an exhaustive environmental review by federal, state, and local agencies.
+A: The project is undergoing an exhaustive environmental review by federal, state, and local agencies.
 The environmental impact statement (EIS) will be developed by the three co-lead agencies, Whatcom County, the Washington State Department of Ecology, and the U.S. Army Corps of Engineers.
 The project will have to comply with at least 15 federal, state, and local environmental laws and regulations.
 The review is expected to take about two years.
 To learn more about the EIS process, visit the co-lead agencies’ website: http://www.eisgatewaypacificwa.gov/

 This project is the kind of sustainable development that local citizens ask for – it uses the area’s natural and existing infrastructure assets strategically and to their highest value, producing new economic wealth in the region without residential sprawl.